aadarshjr123/Automation-on-whatsapp/README.md

-# Automation-on-whatsapp
+## Automation-on-whatsapp

-Its an code using selenium for the automation of whatsapp application.
+# Its an code using selenium for the automation of whatsapp application.

+# Its made for study purpose only.